My time with Toronto ALPHA has been a tremendously fulfilling and rewarding journey.

 I am very excited to work with ALPHA to develop initiatives that will provide teachers with resources and appropriate pedagogy to teach the history of World War II in Asia.
 I believe that it is important for ALPHA to support teachers to teach this history in a way that not only provides students with information but also engages them in critical moral reflection and encourages their own social activism.

 My involvement with Facing History and Ourselves has convinced me of the value of working in depth with teachers to provide professional development opportunities that encourage and support best practices in their classrooms.
-I believe that ALPHA and Facing History and Ourselves share a common purpose and can not only support each other’s work but also work together on joint initiatives.
+I believe that ALPHA and Facing History and Ourselves share a common purpose and can both support each other’s work and also work together on joint initiatives.
 I hope to facilitate the development of this partnership.

 What an honour to be involved with Toronto Alpha!
 It is a privilege to volunteer and learn alongside a team of dedicated individuals – all working towards common goals of education, truth and enlightenment.